 How to Optimize Cholesterol & Triglyceride Levels

 The first and fastest way to reduce inflammation and improve your lipid panel is to ditch the soda (including diet soda!) and sugar snacks you’re eating (goodbye, afternoon M&Ms).
 Reduce or eliminate alcohol and cut out bread and pasta.
 This alone will help immensely.
-If you’re past that point already, take a look at how much other sugar (honey, naturally sweetened paleo treats, too much juice?) and carbohydrate (grains, starchy veggies) you’re consuming.
+If you’re past that point already, take a look at how much other sugar (honey, naturally sweetened treats, too much juice?) and carbohydrates (grains mostly) you’re consuming.

-Incorporating an anti-inflammatory mediterranean-type diet with plenty of cold water fatty fish (like salmon), good fats, and organic meat and vegetables works really well here.
-Ditch the gluten and pasteurized dairy, both of which can be inflammatory, and add coconut oil therapeutically.
+Incorporating an anti-inflammatory mediterranean-type diet with plenty of cold water fatty fish (like salmon and sardines), good fats, and organic meat and vegetables works really well here.
+Ditch the gluten and pasteurized dairy, both of which can be inflammatory.
 A diet higher in good fat and lower in carb is key.
 Click here for my anti-inflammatory diet guidelines.

 And add some exercise!
 Critical for optimal insulin levels.